EECA-NZ/TIMES-NZ-Model-Files/PREPARE-TIMES-NZ/docs/model_methodology/base_year_electricity.md

 Calibrating the TIMES NZ base year data for electricity generation
 ```

-This documentation describes the methods used in `scripts/stage_2_baseyear/baseyear_electricity_generation.py`.
+This documentation describes the methods used to create electricity base year data.

+Electricity base year user config file is found at `data_raw/user_config/VT_TIMESNZ_ELC.toml`.
+The key data processing script is found at `scripts/stage_2_baseyear/baseyear_electricity_generation.py`.
+The reshaping script, which generates subtables used to generate the final excel file, can be found at `scripts/stage_4_veda_format/create_baseyear_ELC_files.py`.

 The base year generation data is intended to reflect the distribution of 2023 generation across all generating New Zealand assets.
 These should be available to the model to meet future demand, but with enough information (region, technology, remaining life, etc) that the model will retire plants at appropriate points and can make least-cost dispatch and peak decisions.